Edit

 To create an app and view the estimated price:

-4. Review the estimated price shown in the summary.
+5. Review the estimated prices.
 The following screenshot is an example and doesn't reflect current pricing.

 If your Azure subscription has a spending limit, Azure prevents you from spending over your credit amount.
 As you create and use Azure resources, your credits are used.
 When you reach your credit limit, the resources that you deployed are disabled for the rest of that billing period.
 You can't change your credit limit, but you can remove it.
 For more information about spending limits, see Azure spending limit.